Damianofds/maps/README.md

-# webiz-sketcher
+# maps-draft
-A CMS to draft a web based business idea in few clicks.
+Only few quick and dirty maps